FAQ

 Your physical therapist should be able to provide guidance on when it is appropriate to stop attending physical therapy sessions based on your progress, goals, and overall health status.
 It’s important to listen to your therapist and continue with treatment until they feel you are ready to move on.

 We empower our older adult community to live a long, healthy, independent life.
 We treat people, not just conditions.
-Family type culture work place.
-We are all in it for the right reasons.
-Integrity and compassion.
+AIPS is a family type culture and work place.
+Every member of the team is in it for the right reasons.
+We genuinely care about our community.

-What makes your clinic’s approach to physical therapy unique compared to others in your area?
+What makes your practice’s approach to physical therapy unique compared to others in your area?

 What emotions or feelings do you want patients to experience when they first visit your website?

-What are the key things your patients often say about your clinic that you’d want new patients to know?
+What are the key things your patients often say about your practice that you’d want new patients to know?

 What do you believe patients should understand about their recovery journey with you before they even book an appointment?